Yemen: Customs, Traditions, and More

 Facts and Figures:

-Located in the south west of the Arabian Peninsula, Yemen has a population of over 28 million inhabitants and an area of 555 thousand km2.
-The fertility rate is over 4% and around 75% of the population are living in rural areas.
-Yemenis are mainly Arabs.
-In the southern regions, a small percentage is of African (i.e. Ethiopian, Somali, and Kenyan) and South Asian (i.e. Indian) origins.
+Located in the south west of the Arabian Peninsula, Yemen has a population of over 35 million inhabitants and an area of 555 thousand km2.
+The fertility rate is around 4%, and approximately 75% of the population are living in rural areas.
+Ethnically, Yemenis are mainly Arabs.
+In the southern regions, a small percentage is of African (i.e., Ethiopian, Somali, and Kenyan) and South Asian (mostly Indians) origins.
+This is owing to the proximity of these regions to the Horn of Africa and the British colonization of Aden which lasted around 130 years.
 Governed centrally, this vast area is divided into 22 governorates.
 Topographically, these areas are mountainous, coastal, and desert.

 Language:

 Arabic is the mother tongue for almost all Yemenis.
 As to dialects, there are two major and mutually intelligible dialects: the northern dialect and the southern dialect.
 Certain variations within each exist.
-Both retain all the features of Classical Arabic.
+Both retain all the features of Classical Arabic; therefore, Yemeni Arabic is, relative to other Arabic dialects, the least contaminated variety.
 Sana’ani—spoken in Old Sana’a City and the surrounding regions—is the prestigious dialect.
-Besides Arabic, Mehri and Socotri, pre-Islamic South Arabian languages, are still spoken in al-Mahrah Governorate and Socotra archipelago, respectively.
+Besides Arabic, Mehri and Soqotri, pre-Islamic South Arabian languages, are still spoken in al-Mahrah Governorate and Socotra archipelago, respectively.

 Religion:

 Yemenis are 100% Muslims.
-55% of them are شَافِعِي Shafi’i, a branch of Sunni Islam, and 45% are زِيْدِي Zaidi, a branch of Shia Islam.
-Shafi’is are concentrated in the south of Yemen, while Zaidis reside in the north.
+55% of them are شَافِعِي Shafi’i, a branch of Sunni Islam, and 45% are زَيْدِي Zaidi, a branch of Shia Islam.
+Shafi’is are concentrated in the southern regions, while Zaidis reside in the northern governorates.
 Notwithstanding their affiliation with Shiism, Zaidis have been living harmoniously with Shafi’is ever since the first century of Islam.
 This is primarily owing to the scant ideological differences between Zaydism and Sunnism.
-According to most contemporary عُلَمَاء ulama’a, Muslim scholars, Zaydism has more in common with Sunnism than with Shiism.
+According to most contemporary عُلَمَاء ulama’a Muslim scholars, Zaydism has more in common with Sunnism than with Shiism.

 Values:

 Yemenis are known for their generosity and hospitality.
 They dearly value family and dignity.
 Behaving contrary to these values is a sign to of disrespect and poor manners.
-Generally humble and welcoming people, Yemenis run to help whoever is in need; they normally prepared the best possible feast for their guests/invitees.
+Generally humble and welcoming people, Yemenis run to help whoever is in need; they normally prepare the best possible and most delicious feast/meal for their guests/invitees.
 Typically, it is expected of every man to take good care of his father, mother, siblings, especially females.
-It is common to see men continue to live with the family after they get married.
-Due to their high sense of pride, Yemenis may not abandon their standards and principles.
-This is especially true for Zaidis.
+Contrary to other Arab countries, it is common, particularly among Zaidis, to see men continuing to live with the family after they get married.
+Due to their strong sense of pride, Yemenis may not abandon their customs and traditional values.
+In the main, it could be argued that Zaidis are more orthodox and mindful to these rules and practices.

 Cuisine and Table Manners:

 • saltah سَلْتَة: it is considered the national dish of Yemen.
-A typical Yemeni would say a lunch without saltah is not a lunch at all.
+A typical Yemeni, who is a regular Khat chewer (see below), would say a lunch without saltah is not a lunch at all.
 You can learn more about Saltah in this post.

 • mandi مَنْدِي: it a rice dish with meat.
 The best variety of mandi is goat meat.
 Recently, all types of red meat and even chicken are used to make the dish.
 Mandi has lately become a popular dish in many Arab countries.